IMPLEMENTING RULES AND REGULATIONS

 4. The minimum services to be provided by provincial medical rehabilitation centers shall be physical and psychosocial rehabilitation.
 Other services, such as but not limited to occupational and speech rehabilitation may be provided depending on the capability of the center.
 Services beyond the area of expertise of the center shall be referred to higher centers.

-5. To maintain the continuity of services, patience who have undergone rehabilitation at the provincial medical rehabilitation centers shall be referred to their respective local government units for any appropriate community-based rehabilitation services and for follow up.
+5. To maintain the continuity of services, patient who have undergone rehabilitation at the provincial medical rehabilitation centers shall be referred to their respective local government units for any appropriate community-based rehabilitation services and for follow up.

 6. The Medical Rehabilitation Center shall be a training ground for field health personnel in the provision of the rehabilitation service to Disabled persons.